FineFindus/artem/README.md

 This projects was heavily inspired by [jp2a](https://github.com/cslarsen/jp2a) as well as the [coding train video on ascii art](https://www.youtube.com/watch?v=55iwMYv8tGI).

+Also a big thanks to [ripgrep](https://github.com/BurntSushi/ripgrep/) for indirectly helping with inspiration for the build setup.

 ## Todo

 - [x] Better average the RGB values of multiple pixel